peanutbutterclassic/insync/README.md

 ## Credits

 A special mention to [Code Institute](https://codeinstitute.net/)'s tutoring team for their support throughout my coding development.
 My mentor Guido has been phenomenal because he has kept encouraging me to try new things.
 The w3schools' resources have helped me overcome many hurdles.
-[Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3763s)' tutorial on YouTube has helped me gain an knowledge on the logic behind creating a quiz through HTML, CSS and JavaScript.
+[Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=3763s)' tutorial on YouTube has helped me gain knowledge on the logic behind creating a quiz through HTML, CSS and JavaScript.

 ### Content